CocoaDebug/CocoaDebug/README.md

 - `emailCcRecipients:` - Set the initial recipients to include in the email’s “Cc” field when share via email. default value is nil.

-- `mainColor:` - Set the main color with hexadecimal format. default value is nil.
+- `mainColor:` - Set the main color with hexadecimal format. default value is #42d459.

 ## TODO